 nextstrain build and

 The default runner is Docker, using the nextstrain/base container image.
 Containers provide a tremendous amount of benefit for scientific workflows by isolating dependencies and increasing reproducibility.
-However, they’re not always appropriate, so a “native” runner is also supported.
+However, they’re not always appropriate, so a Conda runner and “ambient” runner are also supported.
 The installation and setup of supported runners is described below.

 Docker is a very popular container system freely-available for all platforms.
 When you use Docker with the Nextstrain CLI, you don’t need to install any other Nextstrain software dependencies as validated versions are already bundled into a container image by the Nextstrain team.